Anna210913/Day4_scissors-rock-paper/README.md

 # Scissors, Rock and Paper
 A classic game: you vs the computer!
+This project taught me how to use Python to create an interactive game against the computer.

+## What I learned

 ## What I learned
 - Using Python's `random` module to make the computer's choice unpredictable